maximcus/SimpleWPFReporting/README.md

 `DataTemplate reportHeaderDataTemplate` is the `DataTemplate` used to create a header for every page of the report.

-`bool headerOnlyOnTheFirstPage` allows you to use the header only on the first page of the report. (default is false)
+`bool headerOnlyOnTheFirstPage` allows you to use a header only on the first page of the report. (default is false)

 `DataTemplate reportFooterDataTemplate`  is the `DataTemplate` used to create a footer for every page of the report.

-`bool footerStartsFromTheSecondPage` allows you to not use the footer on the first page of the report. (default is false)
+`bool footerStartsFromTheSecondPage` allows you to not use a footer on the first page of the report. (default is false)

 ### Page number